cometh-hq/swift4337/README.md

 - **prepareUserOperation**: Prepares the user operation, get the initCode if the account is not deployed, calls the paymaster if available, and obtains the gas estimation.
 - **sendUserOperation**: Prepares the user operation, signs the user operation, sends it to the bundler, and returns a user operation hash.
 - **getNonce**: Returns the current nonce for the smart wallet on the entry point.
+- **isDeployed**: Returns true if the smart account is already deployed.

 To be compatible with Swift4337, a smart account must provide the following methods (currently, we support Safe Accounts and provide [the implementation](https://github.com/cometh-hq/swift4337/blob/main/Sources/swift4337/smart-account/safe/SafeAccount.swift)):